-What does fall into the realm of the possible is the growing of certain plants in a basement, entirely by artificial light.
+What does fall into the realm of the possible is the growing of certain plants in a basement, entirely by artificial light such as African violets and Venus fly trap plants.
 All of these are what we call “forest floor” species.

 They are plants which have been conditioned to survive under the trees of a forest, where light intensities are low.
-This group includes plants like African violets, all begonias, browallia, impatiens and many others.
+This group includes plants like such as African violets, carnivorous plants, all begonias, browallia, impatiens and many others.
 If a species will grow and flower in the shade, it can probably be grown entirely by artificial light.

 This is where the third “dimension” of light comes in.
 Until now, the actual spectrum emitted by the source of light was not too important.

-When all the light needed by the plant comes from an artificial source, the quality is vital.
-For vegetative growth and flowering, the shorter blue waves (which are close to the invisible ultra-violet spectrum) seem to be important.
+When all the light needed by the plant comes from an artificial light source, the light quality is vital.
+For vegetative growth and flowering, the shorter blue light waves (which are close to the invisible ultra-violet spectrum) seem to be important.

-So, too, are the longer, red waves, close to infra-red or invisible heat waves, but these are not needed in as large amounts.
-Fortunately, a very close approximation of natural daylight can be had by the use of daylight fluorescent tubes, suspended about 10 inches to 12 inches above the plants.
+So, too, are the longer, red wavelengths, close to infra-red or invisible heat waves, but these are not needed in as large amounts.
+Fortunately, a very close approximation of natural daylight can be had by the use lighting system where daylight fluorescent tubes and light fixtures, are suspended about 10″ – 12″ inches above the plants.

 The more light you can use on a given area, within reason, the better.
-The use of a completely-enclosed case solves many of the problems involved in growing plants by artificial lights.
+The use of a completely-enclosed growing case and grow tents solves many of the problems involved in growing plants by artificial lights.